i1li/PyHTCC_web/README.md

 Typical hysteresis doesn't differentiate between active & passive, splitting the hysteresis setting evenly in both directions of setpoint.
 (Setting the same value for active & passive will give this result.)

-**Example:**  Temp set at 72 degrees, Active Hysteresis at 1, and Passive Hysteresis at 2:
+**Example:**  With Temp set at 72 degrees, Active Hysteresis at 1, and Passive Hysteresis at 2:

-- In cool mode, will run until 71, then enter rest until 74.
+- In cool mode, runs until 71, then rests until 74.

-- In heat mode, will run until 73, then enter rest until 70.
+- In heat mode, runs until 73, then rests until 70.